katarimanojk/NG/docs/cert_18.md

    - tempestconfRun , edits tempest conf using overrides
    - Alan used workflows of tests to mimic how we group things in triploe
       - tempestRun: include list, as we have workflows

+## catalogsource

+catalogsource for all the operators can be seen using
+#oc -n openstack-operators get subscription
+and the subscription for test-operator will be added after the CR is applied

+as part of openstack-operators, there is a defualt catalog source 'openstack-operator-index' [zuul@shark20 rhoso-cert]$ oc -n openstack-operators get catalogsource NAME                       DISPLAY   TYPE   PUBLISHER   AGE openstack-operator-index             grpc               2d6h

+to use the custom catalogsource duirng init, set export RHOSO_CERT_CATALOG_SOURCE="redhat-operators" (we saw in the dell case)

 # before run checks